 The December quarter LGPI is yet to be released, but historically is relatively aligned with CPI.
-As such CPI has been used.
+As such CPI has been used (a recommendation to reference use of the December CPI rate within the Budget Framework Policy has been proposed by the Audit & Risk Committee).
 Should this figure be released prior to presentation of the figures to the Board, it will be updated.